Eating a keto diet in Penang is not only easy, it’s delicious.

 Where next?
 No Eyed Deer! (say it fast!)

-As well as being punny, No Eyed Deer serves great low-carb food like sausages and steaks.
+As well as being punny, No Eyed Deer serves great keto friendly food like sausages and steaks.

 It’s between the Gurney malls and Straits Quay so easily accessible from either.

-It’s a great lunch at a great price.
+It’s a great keto meal at a great price.

 Ivy’s Nyonya Cuisine

-Not all of the dishes were super keto friendly, but most were and we did skip the rice!
+Not all of the dishes were super keto friendly, but most were at least keto adjacent and we did skip the rice!

-Despite their reputation for pizza and pastas, Italian restaurants can be very keto friendly.
+Despite their reputation for pizza and pastas, Italian restaurants can be very keto diet friendly.

 So we went for dinner with a couple of expats.